 Phone: (214) 744-6664

 Shining in the heart of downtown Dallas, Omni Dallas Hotel connects via sky bridge to the Dallas Convention Center and is close to popular restaurants, shops and the Dallas Arts District.
 Local history is showcased throughout our guest rooms, meeting spaces and restaurants with pieces from local Dallas artists.
 Stunning views of downtown can be enjoyed from our terrace pool deck and spacious fitness center.
 Enhance your stay with our on-site dining options and rejuvenating spa services.

-The special group room is available August 29 - September 2, 2020, based on group availability.
+The special group room rate is available August 29 - September 2, 2020, based on group availability.
 If a night is sold out at group rate the hotel's prevailing rate will appear.